Bubbler-4/cargo-boj/README.md

 cargo install cargo-boj
 ```

+You can use the same command to update to the latest version.

 ## Usage

 The default usage of `test` and `submit` commands assume that `cargo boj` is being run at the crate root with